 stockbroker, accountant, fund manager or other independent financial adviser authorised under

 FSMA before making any decision to invest in the Bonds.
-An investment in the Blackmore Bond
+An investment in Blackmore

 involves a high degree of risk.

 The Company’s business, financial condition or operations could be materially and adversely affected by the occurrence of any of the risks described below.
 In such case, the value of the Bonds could decline due to any of these risks and investors could lose all or part of their investment.
 Additional risks and uncertainties not presently known to the Directors, or that the Directors currently deem immaterial, may also have an adverse effect on the Company.

 The Company is a newly incorporated special purpose vehicle established for the purposes of issuing the Bonds.
 There can be no guarantee that the Company will achieve its stated trading objectives.
 The value of the Company’s assets may go down as well as up.

 There can be no guarantee of investor appetite for the Bonds to the extent predicted by the Company or, indeed, at all.
 In such circumstances investors may lose some or all of their investment.

 The Company may find that the costs or other risks associated with buying the Properties are in excess of the sums set aside for doing so.

 Development of any Property carries execution risk.
 Unanticipated situations may arise on site or may affect builders or contractors (which may include particular unforeseen circumstances such as the presence of protected wildlife, indecent weather, insolvency affecting contractors, unforeseen ground conditions etc.) each of which may cause increased cost or delay or cause the Project to fail.

 The market value of the Properties can go down as well as up, and the Company may not get back the sums it invests in the Properties.
 The Company will not always have prior arrangements in place with any potential acquirer of the Properties, and accordingly there is no guaranteed exit route for the Company to recover its investment in the Properties.